-- While you may continue to purchase and use Lightroom 6 with a perpetual license, Adobe will no longer provide updates to the software.
-Consider upgrading to the Creative Cloud Photography plan to get the latest updates in Lightroom Classic CC and the all-new Lightroom CC, and ensure that the software works with raw files from the newest cameras.
+Lightroom 6 has been discontinued and is no longer available for purchase on Adobe.com.
+Consider upgrading to the Creative Cloud Photography plan to get the latest updates in Lightroom Classic CC and Lightroom CC, and ensure that the software works with raw files from the newest cameras.

 When you serialize, or convert, a Lightroom CC 2015 trial with a perpetual license serial number, the branding of the app changes to Lightroom 6.
 Basically, you're converting a Lightroom CC trial to Lightroom 6.